MCDEX (MCB) Price Tops $32.09 on Top Exchanges

-MCDEX (MCB) traded flat against the U.S. dollar during the twenty-four hour period ending at 8:00 AM ET on May 19th.
-During the last seven days, MCDEX has traded flat against the U.S. dollar.
-MCDEX has a market capitalization of $59.50 million and $1.71 million worth of MCDEX was traded on exchanges in the last day.
-One MCDEX coin can currently be bought for about $32.09 or 0.00075684 BTC on major cryptocurrency exchanges.
+MCDEX (MCB) traded flat against the dollar during the 1-day period ending at 17:00 PM E.T. on May 21st.
+One MCDEX coin can now be purchased for $32.09 or 0.00075684 BTC on popular exchanges.
+MCDEX has a total market cap of $59.50 million and $1.71 million worth of MCDEX was traded on exchanges in the last 24 hours.
+Over the last week, MCDEX has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.